maxkulish/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 ## When To Preallocate

-✅ Preallocate when:
+:material-checkbox-marked-circle-outline: Preallocate when:

 - The number of elements in slices or maps is known or reasonably predictable.
 Allocating memory up front avoids the cost of repeated resizing as the data structure grows.
 - Your application involves tight loops or high-throughput data processing.
 Preallocation reduces per-iteration overhead and helps maintain steady performance under load.
 - Minimizing garbage collection overhead is crucial for your application's performance.
 Fewer allocations mean less work for the garbage collector, resulting in lower latency and more consistent behavior.

-❌ Avoid preallocation when:
+:fontawesome-regular-hand-point-right: Avoid preallocation when:

 - The data size is highly variable and unpredictable.
 Allocating too much or too little memory can either waste resources or negate the performance benefit.
 - Over-allocation risks significant memory waste.
 Reserving more memory than needed can increase your application’s footprint unnecessarily.